cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-sideloadly.md

 ::: tip

-While Dopamine is now installed and setup, this next section - *while optional* - is **highly recommended**, since it'll allow you to install Dopamine and not have to worry about keeping it signed.
+While Dopamine is now installed and setup, this next section - *while technically optional* - is **highly recommended**, since it'll allow you to install Dopamine and not have to worry about keeping it signed.

 :::

 ### Installing TrollStore

+1. Open the Sileo app
+1. Go to the Search tab and search for `TrollStore Helper`
+1. Tap on `TrollStore Helper`
+1. Tap "Get"
+1. Tap the "Queued" bar at the bottom of the page
+1. Tap "Confirm"
-1. In your package manager, search and install the `TrollStore Helper` package
+1. install the `TrollStore Helper` package
-1. After installing, close your package manager
+1. After TrollStore Helper installs, close Sileo
 1. Open the `TrollHelper` app on your home screen
 1. Press `Install TrollStore`